tobiastrinks/openv/README.md

 `Secret Note` you should inspect the source code to ensure that you trust the software.

+`openv` is unable to read your Master-Password, as it relies on the 1password-cli to access your vault.

 ## License (MIT)

 Copyright 2020 Tobias Trinks